-TEARS DURIN DODE AND DOORS DOLDD

-THE DUBLIN PORT AND DOCKS BOARD

-is prepared to receive Tenders from COMPETENT BRIDGE BUILDERS for the supply

-COSLPETENT BRIDGE BUILDERS for the supply

-and erection of a TWIN-LEAF ROLLING LIFT

-BRIDGE over the ENTRANCE TO GEORGE'S

-DOCK, DUBLIN, and the removal of the existing swing bridge.

-Conjos of the Diane, Contract Specification and

-Copies of the Plans, Contract, Specification and

-Bill of Quantities, may be obtained from the

-Engineer's Office, East Wall, Dublin, C. 10,

-between the hours of 10 a.m. and 4 p.m.
-(Satur-

-(ays excepted) on payment of a fee of Five

-Guineas, which will be returned on receipt of a

-bong-fide l'ender.

-Scaled Tenders, endorsed on the outside "Tender for George's Dock Bridge," and accompanied

-by the Diate of the should be directed to the Greek

-by the Plans, etc., should be directed to the Secretary, Dublin Port and Docks Board, Westmoreland

-street; Dublin, so as to reach him not later than

-Tuesday, the 26th day of April 1932

-The Board does not hind itself to accept the

-lowest or any Tender, nor will payment be made

-for any estimate.
+THE DUBLIN PORT AND DOCKS BOARD is prepared to receive Tenders from COMPETENT BRIDGE BUILDERS for the supply and erection of a TWIN-LEAF ROLLING LIFT is prepared to receive Tenders from COMPETENT BRIDGE BUILDERS for the supply and erection of a TWINLEAF BOLLING LIFT COMPETENT BRIDGE BUILDERS for the supply and exection of a TWINLEAF BOLLING LIFT and erection of a TWINLEAF ROLLING LIFT BRIDGE over the ENTRANCE TO GEORGE'S DOCK, DUBLIN, and the removal of the existing swing bridge.
+Conjec of the Diane Contract Specification and Copies of the Plans, Contract, Specification and Bill of Quantities, may be obtained from the Engineer's Office, East Wall, Dublin, C. 10, between the hours of 10 a.m. and 4 p.m.
+(Saturdays excepted) on payment of a fee of Five Guineas, which will be returned on receipt of a bong-fide Tender.
+Sealed Tenders, endorsed on the outside "Tender for George's Dock Bridge," and accompanied by the Plans, etc., should be directed to the Secretary, Dublin Port and Docks Board.
+Westmoreland street; Dublin, so as to reach him not later than Tuesday, the 26th day of April 1932 The Board does not hind itself to accept the lowest or any Tender, nor will payment be made for any estimate.
 By Order.
 E. H. BAILEY, Secretary.

-Dorf and Dorks Office Dublin

-Port and Docks Office, Dublin.

-8th March, 1932.
+Port and Docks Office, Dublin, 8th March, 1932.